Business & Integration IT Consultant

 The topic of web API testing was covered in the article API testing in Cypress.

-There are many important aspects to testing REST APIs:
+There are many important aspects to REST API testing:

 The following procedures are often used when testing REST APIs: